nens/threedi-docs/source/e_2d_flood_adaptation_tutorial.rst

 #) Use the :ref:`line_selection_tool` (|line_selection_tool|) to analyse the elevation of the riverbank in the inundated urban area.

-#)	Use the Line-selection tool to analyse the elevation of the De Ruyter Street (in the south west of your modelled area).
+#)	Use the Line-selection tool to analyse the elevation of the De Ruyter Street (in the south-west of your modelled area).

-    The Line-selection tool shows that there is a low point in the De Ruyter Street around the area where the river started inundating the urban area.
-If we would place a barrier at this place, we could reduce most of the flooding.
-Unfortunately, there are some buildings that are outside of the barriers.
+    The Line-selection tool shows a low point in the De Ruyter Street around the area where the flooding began.
+Placing a barrier here, would reduce most of the flooding.
+Unfortunately, some buildings would not be protected by the barrier.

-#) Try using the Line-selection tool to find a location for the barrier that saves more houses than placing the barrier on the De Ruyter Street, but which would also be a realistic location of a barrier.
+#) Use the Line-selection tool to find a more suitable location for the barrier, so it would protect more buildings.
+Make sure the location would also be suitable in a real life scenario.

-    The most logical thing to do to save all the houses, is placing the barrier between the houses and the river, but if we take a closer look at the satellite image, we can see that there are four walls surrounding the different gardens of these houses.
-In a crisis, it takes too much time to first break down these walls and then place a barrier.
-The De Beers Road however is a realistic area to place the barrier and can be a fine addition to save the houses between the De Beers Road and the Beach Road could be saved by adding a barrier around the houses.
+    The ideal location for the flood barrier would be between the buildings and the river.
+But if we take a closer look at the satellite image, we can see that there are walls around each garden.
+In a crisis, it might take too long to first break down these walls to be able to properly place the flood barrier.
+The De Beers Road, however, is a realistic area for the flood barrier and will also protect the buildings on the corner of De Beers Road and Beach Road.

 Add a barrier to your simulation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-As you have seen earlier in this tutorial, the inundation without a barrier reaches a level of 2.35 mMsl.
-To make sure the barrier is high enough, place a barrier with a height of 2.5 mMsl at the designated area.
-Now that we know where the barrier needs to be placed and how high the barrier needs to be, it is time to add it to our simulation:
+As we have seen earlier in this tutorial, the inundation reaches 2.35 m MSL, if there is no flood barrier.
+Therefore, we need to place a flood barrier with a height of at least 2.5 m MSL at the designated location.
+Now that we know where the barrier needs to be placed and how high it needs to be, it is time to add it to our simulation:

 #) Click the :ref:`flood_barrier_tool_3di_live` button (|barrier_tool|).

-#)	Fill in the height of 2.5 mMsl.
+#)	Use an elevation of 2.5 m MSL.
+This is the flood barrier's crest level.

 #)	Click *Draw on map*.

-#)	Draw a barrier on the map with the location shown in the figure below.
-If you are finished drawing, click on *Confirm*.
+#)	Draw a flood barrier on the map as is shown in the figure below.
+When you are finished drawing, click *Confirm*.

-#)	Select the barrier using the Selection tool to check if the height is correct and see what the length of the placed barrier is.
+#)	Select the barrier using the Selection tool to check whether the height is correct and see the total length of the placed flood barrier.

 #)	Start the simulation and let it run for 1 hour.

-#)	To make a quick comparison, make a screenshot of the results and past this next to the screenshot of the model without barrier.
+#)	To make a quick comparison, take a screenshot of the results and paste it next to the screenshot of the model without barrier.
+Did the flood barrier properly protect the urban area?

 .. figure:: image/t_05_location_barrier.png
    :alt: Location of the barrier

    Location of the barrier.

 .. |modelsSimulations| image:: /image/pictogram_modelsandsimulations.png